| | |

 Here’s the Shift Most People Miss

-It means you’re working uphill the entire time
+That does not mean you failed.
+It means you may be working uphill the entire time.

 Why Some People Still Make It Work

-That doesn’t mean the system is easy to succeed in.
+That does not mean the system is easy to succeed in.
+It may only mean some people can overcome the friction better than others.

 Where Mindset Actually Fits In

-If you’re constantly dealing with pressure, rejection, and financial strain, it’s going to wear on you no matter how positive you try to stay.
+Mindset does matter, but it cannot fix everything.
+If you are constantly dealing with pressure, rejection, and financial strain, it will wear on you no matter how positive you try to stay.

 A Simpler Way to Look at It